The Federal Solar Tax Credit (ITC)

 Southern Californians looking to install solar panels at their homes will need to understand how the federal solar tax credits work to maximize their savings.
 Knowing how the federal solar tax breaks work can help homeowners get the best deal possible when purchasing solar panels and help cover some of the installation costs.

-The Investment Tax Credit, sometimes knows as the "solar tax credit" or "ITC" is an incentive program offered by the U.S. government through the Internal Revenue Service (IRS) to encourage Americans to install energy-efficient solar panels on their homes.
-Currently, there are crucial deadlines in place for the credit to not only reduce but eventually expire completely.
-So it's important that you act now to ensure that you don't miss out on a great opportunity to save on your solar installation!
+The Investment Tax Credit, sometimes known as the "solar tax credit" or "ITC," is an incentive program offered by the U.S. government through the Internal Revenue Service (IRS) to encourage Americans to install energy-efficient solar panels on their homes.
+In 2022, the Inflation Reduction Act restored the credit to its full 30% and extended it through 2032.
+Read more from the Department of Energy.
+However, current legislation threatens to shorten this window.

 What is the Federal Solar Tax Credit (ITC)?